Directory

 Kid Garden Botumvtey

-Kid Garden Botumvtey, often referred to as the Wat Botum playground, is a popular public park located in the heart of Phnom Penh, right next to Wat Botum Park.
+Kid Garden Botumvtey, often referred to as the Wat Botum playground, is a beloved public park in the heart of Phnom Penh, right next to Wat Botum Park.

 View listing →